Guide

 • Gravatar profile exists, and its username

-• OK.ru profile exists, and date registered.
+• OK.ru profile exists, and the date is registered.

 • and so on.